12 Causal Modeling

 • No model can tell you whether a relationship is causal or not.
 Causality is inferred, not proven, based on the available evidence.

-• Experimental design, such as randomized control trials, are the gold standard for causal inference.
+• Experimental design, such as randomized control trials, are considered the gold standard for causal inference.
 But the gold standard is often not practical, and not without its limitations even when it is.

 • Causal inference is often done with observational data, which is often the only option, and that’s okay.